Chipsee/Documentation/README.md

 **Note**
-* For a product-specific software documentation, visit the related product link
+* For product-specific software documentation, visit the related product link